 New discovery tools

-Without the centralization of closed platforms like Facebook, there’s an opportunity for new discovery tools to emerge.
-We may see the creation of directories that are similar to Stitcher that come with curation and premium features.
-We may also see the creation of new social search engines that are capable of working seamlessly with a new breed of social apps.
+Removing the centralization of closed platforms like Facebook, there’s an opportunity for discovery tools to emerge.
+We may see the creation of directories similar to Stitcher that come with curation and premium features.
+We may also see the creation of new social search engines capable of working seamlessly with a new breed of social apps.

 New advertising services